INTRODUCTION

 From boyhood to experienced adult, our nameless, universal hero

 engages girls and women in his travels.
-But, like the meddling
+But fate frustrates our

 SYNOPSIS

 perhaps the universal man.
-He is not loveless, yet from early
+From early boyhood to experienced

-boyhood to experienced adult, he seeks a soul mate, a woman to
+adult, he seeks a soul mate, a woman to love completely and

-In each of thirty independent stories, reveries, poems, and
+In each of twenty-four independent stories, reveries, poems, and

 limericks, we meet a different woman and get a different answer